 - It minimizes inventory costs and investment, thus enhancing the profitability and revenues of a firm.

-As a rule of thumb, inventory investment should never be excessive nor lacking.
+As a rule of thumb, inventory investment should never be excessive or lacking.
 It should always stay within the optimum range.
-Keeping the inventory level within this range is the main objective of inventory management software implementation.
+Keeping the inventory level within this range is the main objective of inventory management software.
 In essence, an excess on inventory investment leads to more expenditures as funds are being held, thus creating major problems such as:

 - Profitability issues